 Herb Oils

-Take about 1/4 pint (100ml) good quality olive oil and add some washed and dried herbs or good quality dried herbs - approximate quantities are listed under each herb below.
+Take about 1/2 cup, 1/4 pint (125 ml) good quality olive oil and add some good quality dried herbs - approximate quantities are listed under each herb below - combine in a bottle or jar with a tight fitting screw top lid.

 Shake the bottle every day for about two weeks.